 Pittsburgh has a long history of being a home to industry-defining giants.
 In eras past, it was a thriving steel town and a hub of manufacturing.
 But the allure of Pittsburgh certainly isn’t history: Today, the city is enjoying a robotics renaissance, and Fifth Season is poised to play a key role in growing Pittsburgh’s tech scene, bringing the first and only fully-automated, robotic vertical farm to the edge of the city in Braddock, PA.
 We also have roots at Carnegie Mellon University, one of the best engineering schools in the world, so there’s a lot of really creative, very smart people around here.

 Salads and greens are delivered every week on Wednesdays from 9:00 AM - 6:00 PM.
-Orders for the upcoming week can be placed through 11:59 PM on Sunday night.
+Orders for the upcoming week can be placed through 11:59 PM on Thursday night for the upcoming Wednesday delivery.
 Orders placed after that will be delivered the following Wednesday.

 It is very important to us that we keep everyone safe in delivering during the COVID-19 pandemic.
 Our crew wears masks, gloves, and all other required safety gear when packing up and handling your order.
 Additionally, our deliveries are contactless.

 If you're making a one-time purchase, your credit card will be charged at that time.
 If you're a subscriber, your credit card will be charged every week, or every other week if you're on a bi-weekly schedule, on Thursdays.

 Subscriptions require a three-purchase minimum.
 After those three purchases have been made, you may cancel your subscription at any time.
 To do so, access your account by clicking “My Subscription” in the navigation bar, log in to your account or create an account using your email address associated with your subscription.
 After you log in, you select “Subscriptions” from the menu on the left.
 You will see an option there to cancel.